 It’s a big (perhaps unrealistic) ask for parents to stay level headed and collected during such a distressing time.
 I want parents to know that it is totally okay to feel and show emotion.
 You are not a robot, and the feelings you have communicate your reality concern.

-The greatest over arching advice I can give parents is to talk to a psychologist, counsellor or family friend before they speak to their young person.
+However, the greatest over arching advice I can give you as a parent is to process your emotions away from your child.
+Talk to a psychologist, counsellor or family friend before you speak to your young person.
 In my opinion, that is the wisest thing a parent could ever do.
-Processing your emotions away from your young person ensures they don’t drive your conversations into unproductive places.

 Nailing the Introduction